rkdata/Getting-and-Cleaning-data/README.md

 - Its activity label.
 - An identifier of the subject who carried out the experiment.

-run_analysis.R script was created to get the tidy data set as cleandata.txt by using the below given steps Following files were merged to create one data set:
+run_analysis.R script was created to get the tidy data set as cleandata.txt by using the below given steps.

+Following files were merged to create one data set:
  -'train/X_train.txt': Training set.
  -'train/y_train.txt': Training labels.
  -'test/X_test.txt': Test set.
  -'test/y_test.txt': Test labels.

 Features were named using the list in feature.txt file.
 Activities performed by the subjects were labelled using the data provided in the activity_labels.txt file.
 Data was merged only for the mean and standard deviation measurements.